AI Strategy Guide

 Hosting: Where is your data currently hosted?
 Is it in multiple clouds or multiple orgs?

-Data residency: What type of data residency does your organization need to support — that is, what countries and regulatory requirements must be considered?
+Data residency: What type of data residency does your organisation need to support — that is, what countries and regulatory requirements must be considered?

 Data structure: Is the data structured, such as product inventories or sales opportunities, or is it unstructured, such as PDF files and chat transcripts?